 If you live in an area affected by bushfires, here are some tips to help you to remain safe.

-- Call your energy distributor if you see tree branches hanging over your power lines or another safety issue (visit the AER website if you're unsure who your distributor is).
+- Call your energy distributor if you see tree branches hanging over your power lines or another safety issue (see our Who is my energy distributor?
+FAQ page if you're unsure who your distributor is).

 - Let your energy distributor know if you have a backup generator installed.